polkadot-js/docs/docs/api/FAQ.md

 Recently Substrate master updated the `Weight` type from `u32` -> `u64`.
 This type is used in the `DispatchInfo` struct in the `system.ExtrinsicSuccess` events, to return the applied call weights as well as the resulting fees.
 Since the API master branch tracks Substrate master, this means the change has been applied by default, with the default set to `u64`.

 If you are on a chain that has not been upgraded yet, you need to add `Weight: 'u32'` to your types to allow for successful parsing of all events.
 Without this override, parsing will fail.
 As soon as one event in the `Vec<EventRecord>` structure from `system.events` fails to parse, all subsequent events are affected and the decoding will return an error.

+## On a non-current, non Substrate 2.0 branch, my balances are wrong

+As part of the Substrate 2.0 release, the `RefCount` type has been changed from ` u8` to a `u32`.
+Since the API always track latest Substrate, this change has been applied by default.
+The impact of this type is that it is used in the `AccountInfo` type which is returned from `system.account`, which is turn tracks balances.

+If on an older version of the chain apply the older type via `RefCount: 'u8'` to your types.